Clearing Cache in WordPress - Sunny HQ

 Loading and formatting issues

 Corrupted or outdated cache files can cause websites to load incorrectly.
-For example, when you’re making changes to your site’s front end, some visitors may only see those changes when the cache is cleared since it forces the browser to fetch a new copy of the page from the server.
+For example, when you’re making changes to your site’s front end, some visitors may only see those changes when the cache is cleared.

 Updating themes and plugins

-Speaking of outdated cache files, this can occur most frequently with theme and plugin updates.
-Outdated style sheets and HTML can cause display issues, while outdated OpCode can cause site errors on both the front and back ends.
+Outdated cache files occur most frequently with theme and plugin updates.
+Old style sheets and HTML can cause display issues, while outdated OpCode can cause site errors on both the front and back ends.

 Troubleshooting WordPress errors